ErcinDedeoglu/WhisperDock/README.md

 curl -X POST -F 'file=@/path/to/your/audio.wav' http://localhost:5000/transcribe
 ```

-Make sure your audio file is in WAV format with a sample rate of 16kHz.
+Ensure your audio file is in WAV format with a sample rate of 16kHz.

 ### Example Response